Bernard Schultze

 (Piła 1915 - 2005 Köln)

-Author: Hans Günter Golinski Bernard Schultze Bernard Schultze, too, experiences the artistic enculturation typical of his generation, which passes through the stations of the late medieval and Romantic intellectual and pictorial world, which legitimises individual creative possibilities through the discovery of the pictorial work of children, the mentally ill and the primitive, and which is shaped by the theory and methods of self-discovery of Surrealism.
-At the same time, he remains more strongly attached than other informal painters to Romantic thought and feeling, which is defined primarily in terms of content.
-The Romantic painter narrates, names and circumscribes moods; for the first time, visual art rests on an ideological substructure.
-For Schultze, Informel, with its thematisation of non-form or not-yet-form, form in the making, opens up the possibility of painting not-yet-images and narratives in the making.
-The difficulty with which he freed himself from formulated pictorial themes is demonstrated by his detours in search of help, for example with Ensor and Brauner, Miró, Nay and above all Masson.
-His idea of having to discipline himself in terms of content and form is shown by the academic-constructivist compositions of the late 1940s and early 1950s.
-Ultimately, Schultze found the key to effectively open pictures in the chaotic-looking painting of the Paris-based Canadian Jean-Paul Riopelle: "This unbelievable brilliance, the nuance of the colours, painted completely free and vital, that's when I thought, that's really it.
-Before that I had been somewhat influenced by Ritschl, surrealistically by Egon Günther - figurative surrealism to rework the situation - but ... none of that satisfied me, I had to become free, I had to do something.
-And that's where Riopelle was the start for me, and then it started ... that's when I began to paint informally."
-Significantly, he had his key painterly experience with an antithesis of himself, with an anti-literary painter who 'only' painted.
-Bernard Schultze can all the more be called an informal romantic because, unlike his companions, he does not allow himself to be influenced by the circulating ideas of a Zen aesthetic; the ideal of an infinite nothingness of the white canvas is contrasted with his horror vacui, influenced by old German painting.
-Schultze contrasts the meditative contemplation of the individual in a higher unity and harmony of all being, where all individuality is extinguished, with free and guided association, the densely woven web of ideas and feelings that - used methodically - draws the unconscious to light and serves self-discovery.
-"I begin, association begets association ...
+Author: Hans Günter Golinski Bernard Schultze Bernard Schultze also experienced the artistic enculturation typical of his generation, passing through the stages of the late medieval and Romantic intellectual and pictorial world, which legitimised individual creative possibilities through the discovery of the pictorial art of children, the mentally ill and primitives and was shaped by the theory and methods of self-discovery of Surrealism.
+At the same time, he remained more strongly attached to Romantic thinking and feeling than other informal painters, which was defined primarily in terms of content.
+The Romantic painter narrates, names and describes moods; for the first time, visual art rests on an ideological foundation.
+For Schultze, Art Informel, with its thematisation of non-form or not-yet-form, of form in the process of becoming, opened up the possibility of painting not-yet-images and narratives in the process of becoming.
+How laboriously he freed himself from fully formulated pictorial themes is demonstrated by his detours in search of help, for example to Ensor and Brauner, Miró, Nay and above all Masson.
+His idea of having to discipline himself in terms of content and form can be seen in the academic-constructivist compositions of the late 1940s and early 1950s.
+Ultimately, Schultze found the key to seemingly open pictures in the chaotic-looking painting of the Paris-based Canadian Jean-Paul Riopelle: "This incredible brilliance, the nuance of the colours, painted completely freely and with vitality, that's what I thought it was.
+Before that I had been influenced a little by Ritschl, surrealistically by Egon Günther - representational surrealism for the reappraisal of the situation - but ... none of that satisfied me, I had to become free, I had to do something.
+And Riopelle was the start for me, and then it started ... that's when I began to paint informally."
+Significantly, he had his key painterly experience with an opposite pole of himself, with an anti-literary painter who 'only' painted.
+Bernard Schultze can be called an informal Romantic all the more because, unlike his companions, he does not allow himself to be influenced by the circulating ideas of a Zen aesthetic; the ideal of an infinite nothingness of the white canvas is contrasted with his horror vacui, characterised by old German painting.
+Schultze contrasts the meditative contemplation of the individual into a higher unity and harmony of all being, where all individuality is extinguished, with free and guided association, the densely woven web of ideas and feelings which - methodically utilised - draws the unconscious to light and serves self-discovery.
+"I start, association creates association ...
 I can't meditate, then I fall asleep."
-By painting single images in layers, by painting over them, he creates a total 'psycho-physical organism', "the perfect constellation of things, of lines, of form, of colours. ...
+Through the layered painting of individual pictures, through overpainting, he creates a total 'psycho-physical organism', "the perfect constellation of things, of lines, of form, of colours. ...
 The succession of layers creates a very complicated system of overlaps.
-The associations of the painter and the observer are multiplied, relicts, overpaintings, glazes, a multitude of nuances, in short traces of manifold efforts characterise such a treated surface.
-The painting becomes full-bodied, rich, can become precious, but without the intention of being so in the final result."
-Informal painting enables him to make infinite associations that take on metamorphic form and visibly push out of his labyrinthine pictorial spaces into real space.
-Finally, since 1962, his fantasy Migof, a hermaphrodite of painting and sculpture, has been completely detached from the painting support and leads a life of its own as an ambiguous colour sculpture.
+The associations of the painter and the viewer are multiplied, relics, overpainting, glazes, a myriad of nuances, in short, traces of manifold endeavours characterise a surface treated in this way.
+The picture becomes full-bodied, rich, can become precious, but without the intention of being so in the final result."
+Informal painting allows him infinite associations that take on metamorphic form and increasingly push out of his labyrinthine pictorial spaces into real space.
+Finally, from 1962 onwards, his fantasy Migof, a hybrid of painting and sculpture, detaches itself completely from the picture support and takes on a life of its own as an ambiguous colour sculpture.

-1915 born on 31 May in Schneidemühl (today in Piła in Poland)
+Born on 31 May 1915 in Schneidemühl (today in Piła in Poland)

-1934-1939 Studies at the Hochschule für Kunsterziehung in Berlin with Willy Jäckel and Hans Zimbal, studies at the Kunstakademie Düsseldorf with Paul Bindel
+1934-1939 Studied at the College of Art Education in Berlin under Willy Jäckel and Hans Zimbal, studied at the Düsseldorf Art Academy under Paul Bindel

-1939 State examination at the College for Art Education, Berlin
+1939 State examination at the Academy of Art Education, Berlin

 1967 Art Prize of the City of Darmstadt